International-Data-Spaces-Association/Building-Blocks-Catalog/metadata_and_discovery_protocol.md

 <details>
   <summary><strong>iSHARE Foundation</strong></summary>

-  - There are al least two levels of discovery:
+  - There are at least two levels of discovery:
     - Starting from participants: that's where the iSHARE ledger provides the pointers to data offering of participants.
     - Starting from data offering: that's where market place components provide this for data spaces.